GPD Basketball Cop Bobby White and Ignite Life Center; How Are They Connected?

 Seven anonymous ILC whistleblowers have reported witnessing and/or experiencing financial frauds, spiritual abuse, sexual abuse, emotional abuse, and the coverup of all the former at ILC.
 More recently, four former ISM students have come forward with their names to publicly back up the anonymous whistleblowers’ claims.
 One of the public informants is the sister of a survivor.

-On January 15, 2015, White was called out for a complaint of kids playing basketball “loudly.”
+On January 15, 2016, White was called out for a complaint of kids playing basketball “loudly.”
 A dashcam video showed White walking up to one of the kids and saying, “Can you believe someone is calling to complain about kids playing basketball?”
+The video went viral, and the fame helped White start the Basketball Cop Foundation.

 After George Floyd’s murder in 2020, Gainesville native Chanane Jackson posted a video where White is slamming her son into a car.
 The New York Times reported that “with just a click on Facebook, she set off an uproar that stripped away not only Mr. White’s image as the face of what good neighborhood policing should be but also the assumption.”